ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

   "encodingFormat": "application/ld+json"
 }
 ```
 {.tip }
 > The referenced RO-Crate metadata descriptor SHOULD NOT include its own `conformsTo` or reference the dataset with `about`; this is to avoid confusion with the referencing RO-Crate's own [metadata descriptor](root-data-entity#ro-crate-metadata-descriptor).
-Likewise, the `conformsTo` on the referenced `Dataset` entity is version-less, as the referenced crate is free to self-declare a different version of the RO-Crate specification.

 If the referenced crate conforms to a given [RO-Crate profile](profiles), this MAY be indicated by expanding `conformsTo` to an array: